MS Svea Regina: 1972–1979

-Between 2 June and 30 August 1977 the Svea Regina was chartered to Compagnie Nationale Algerienne de Navigation Maritime (CNAN) for services from Marseilles to Algiers, Bejaia and Oran.
+Between 2 June and 30 August 1977 the Svea Regina was chartered to Compagnie Nationale Algérienne de Navigation Maritime (CNAN) for services from Marseille to Algiers, Béjaïa and Oran.
 Following the end of the charter she returned to Norrtälje for another lay-up period.
 In March 1978 the ship briefly returned to Silja Line service on the Turku–Stockholm route, before chartered as an accommodation vessel to Det Bergenske D/S A/S between 31 March and 20 May 1978.
 Following the end of the charter the ship again returned to Silja Line's Turku–Stockholm service for the duration of the 1978 summer season, after which she was again laid up, this time in Turku.

 On 18 September 1978 the Svea Regina again returned to service this time for Silja Line's cruise traffic.
 Four days later she was sold by Rederi AB Svea to the Finland Steamship Company, and on 2 October 1978 her name was shortened to Regina and she was re-registered to Helsinki.
 Her initial service with Silja Cruise proved short, as she was chartered to Polferries on 27 October 1978, for use on their Helsinki–Nynäshamn–Gdańsk service.
 Polferries had also chartered the Aallotar for the same service, and for a while the two sisters again served together on the same route.
 The charter contracts for both the Regina and Aallotar included a purchase options, but although a Memorandum of Agreement about the sale of both ships had been signed in November and December 1978, respectively, in the end Polferries decided to purchase the Aallotar but not the Regina.